Booking Flights …

 Short term rental websites like Airbnb and VRBO can offer nice apartments, well situated.
 They are community oriented, show reviews and you book with locals who can give you advice on local things.

-For hotels I’ve been using Booking.com with Hotels.com as a backup.
-Travelocity.com has reviews of resorts, food and what to do in a town.
+For hotels I’ve been using Hotels.com.
+TripAdvisor.com has reviews of resorts, food and what to do in a town.
 Most sites you book your flights on will work for hotels too.
-If I am on a longer range, lower budget Adventure, I will check out hostels – Hostel World or Hostelz.com.
+If I am on a longer range, single, lower budget Adventure, I will check out hostels – Hostelz.com.
 For a little extra, you can get your own room and often your own bathroom (ensuite) and there is usually a communal kitchen/living room where you can interact with other travelers.
 You can be middle age, just don’t act it :).

 Most room booking sites have a map feature.
 This is great as it shows you where all of your options are relative to what part of the city you are trying to see (even if you just want airport/train/bus station close).
 Lonely Planet guides are great to bring.
 They have an online presence too.